Alternatives to Starling: A list of alternative banks and apps

 - Curve: Good for connecting apps

-Starling is a challenger bank with around 500,000 customers in the UK, offering digital-only current accounts (and a bunch of related services) to its 500,000 UK customers.
-If you’ve checked it out but for some reason was unimpressed, fear not, there are others you can consider.
+Starling is a challenger bank offering digital-only current accounts (and a bunch of related services) to its 2 million UK customers.
+If you’ve checked it out but for some reason were unimpressed, fear not, there are other digital banking brands for you to consider.

 Banks like Starling for day-to-day banking

 Challenger banks don’t offer a broad range of services yet, but they all provide fee-free digital-only current accounts that can be opened in a few minutes, and that can easily function as main current accounts as long as you have fairly essential banking needs.
 With all of them you can expect a free current account, card and app, and free bank transfers and card payments within the UK.

 If you rule Starling out, your main options are:

 - Monzo.
 The most popular challenger bank in the UK with its two-million-strong user base, Monzo is probably the most similar to Starling, and ticks most of the boxes (you can set up direct debits, use Google Pay and Apple Pay, and ATM withdrawals are free).
 You can also deposit cash on your account at PayPoints for £1 a transaction, and is the only one apart from Starling that’s offering overdrafts (you can go overdrawn up to £20 for free, and it’s 50p a day after that).